jay-joshy/jay-joshy.github.io/README.md

 - Critical appraisal of new research
 - Patient resources translated into different languages

+## What needs to happen to allow this to be successful

+1. Consistent maintenance
+2. Staff support
+3. A well defined creation, editorial, and deployment process / workflow

+- ? editors in charge of a specific section?

+4. Good documentation on how to edit the site so that it's not only one person making the edits (too much responsibility and not good for longevity)
+5. A pool of contributors (fellows, residents)

 ## Site structure:

 - About - goals of the site, contributors, etc.